DEFRA/sroc-service-team/rfc/README.md

 Hello

-This is to confirm RfC CHG0049495 was completed successfully with no downtime.
+This is to confirm RfC CHG0049495 for the Charging Module API was completed successfully with no downtime.

 [email sign off]
 ```